 If you are an expat living in Malaysia and would like to find out methods for you to have your own transport, you may refer to our article here.
 This article is focused on how to obtain a driver’s license in Malaysia.

 To conclude, finding transport in Malaysia should pose no issue for you.
 With its abundance of public transport systems as well as ride sharing systems such as Grab, staying in Malaysia will be nothing short of an adventure for you.
+You may want to know about the online business opportunity in Malaysia.
 Regardless of where you come from, you will always be sure to fulfill your dream here.
 If you are still in doubt about anything, do not hesitate to contact one of our friendly customer service representatives.
 They are available to channel 24/7 and will be more than happy to put your mind to ease.
 We at S & F Consulting, as officially registered agents in Malaysia, pride ourselves on ensuring that you, will always receive the best!